oxen-io/lokinet-flutter-app/README.md

-# Lokinet on the Go
+# Lokinet on Android

-An app to interact with Lokinet as a vpn tunnel for android
+An app to interact with Lokinet as a vpn tunnel for android.

 [![Build Status](https://ci.oxen.rocks/api/badges/oxen-io/lokinet-flutter-app/status.svg)](https://ci.oxen.rocks/oxen-io/lokinet-flutter-app)